-There are very few people who cannot get the coronavirus vaccine.
+There are very few people who should not get the coronavirus vaccine.

 You should not get the coronavirus vaccine if you've had a confirmed anaphylactic reaction to: